 Home remedies, homeopathy and alternative therapies for illnesses are popular areas of interest for Canadians, especially in recent years.
 Although NRC conducts some research in these areas (NRC conducts research on nutraceuticals and therapeutic attributes of plants), our focus is more frequently on medical and pharmaceutical treatments for illness and disease.
 Some of our best-known advancements have been in this field, including: the first practical motorized wheelchair, the first artificial pacemaker, the

-Joe and Teresa Graedon of “The People’s Pharmacy,” a health advice feature that is both a syndicated newspaper column and a weekly show on National Public Radio, included mention of this potential use of the salve in their 2002 “Guide to Unique Uses for Vicks.”
-Expanding on the 2002 suggestion that "Easing chest congestion is standard, of course, but have you considered applying it to the soles of the feet for a persistent nighttime cough?” in February 2007 they wrote, "We also suggest putting Vicks VapoRub on the soles of the feet for a nighttime cough.
+Joe and Teresa Graedon of “The People’s Pharmacy,” a health advice feature run as both a syndicated newspaper column and a weekly show on National Public Radio, included mention of this potential use of the salve in their 2002 “Guide to Unique Uses for Vicks.”
+Expanding on the 2002 suggestion “Easing chest congestion is standard, of course, but have you considered applying it to the soles of the feet for a persistent nighttime cough?” in February 2007, they wrote: “We also suggest putting Vicks VapoRub on the soles of the feet for a nighttime cough.
 Put on socks to protect the sheets.”

-Vicks’ usage instructions state nothing about slathering their VapoRub product on one’s feet; instead, they instruct those looking for temporary relief of cough due to common cold to rub a thick layer of the salve onto their chests and throats.
-Some health agencies have advised that camphor-containing products should not be used on children and should only be used in accordance with the directions on their labels:
+Vicks’ usage instructions state nothing about slathering its VapoRub product on one’s feet; instead, they instruct those looking for temporary relief of cough due to common cold to rub a thick layer of the salve onto their chests and throats.
+And contrary to the instructions outlined in the

 Camphor, alcanfor in Spanish, is a common ingredient in many products used for colds, pest control, to ward off illness, or as air freshener.
 Camphor is sold in cubes, or as a balm or ointment.
 Camphor cubes and tablets are not approved by the FDA for use as cough or cold medicine.
 Camphor products that are not labeled with ingredients and do not have manufacturer information should not be used; they are unsafe and illegal.
 Legal camphor products, such as some chest rubs used to relieve congestion, should only be used as directed on the label.

-Vicks does address another VapoRub rumor that postulates using the product to combat toenail and fingernail fungus (an alternate use of the product that has been ballyhooed by a number of folks for years, including author
+Vicks has addressed another VapoRub rumor that postulates using the product to combat toenail and fingernail fungus (an alternate use of the product that has been ballyhooed by a number of folks for years, including author